SmartMaaS-Services/kiel-parksensors-application-mashup/README.md

 # kiel-parksensors-application-mashup
 This project is an extension of the project "kiel-parksensors" and an introduction to [FIWARE Wirecloud](https://Wirecloud.rtfd.io).
-It will be shown how the status of the parking spaces, e.g. can be visualized on a map using Wirecloud mashups and widget.
+It will be shown how the status of the parking spaces can be visualized on a map using Wirecloud mashups and widgets.

 The overall aim of Wirecloud is to allow someone without a programming background to be able to create data visualizations using a drag-and-drop interface.
 A wide range of existing open-source